-Course Offering Availability: Course offered at the discretion of the Dean This course covers additional applications of analog electronic circuits with an emphasis on analog and mixed signal integrated circuits (IC).
-Topics include amemphasis on analog and mixed signal integrated circuits (IC).
+Course Offering Availability: Course offered at the discretion of the Dean

+This course covers additional applications of analog electronic circuits with an emphasis on analog and mixed signal integrated circuits (IC).
 Topics include amplification, filtering, oscillation, voltage regulation, and other analog circuits.
 Upon completion, students should be able to construct, analyze, verify, and troubleshoot analog electronic circuits using appropriate techniques and test equipment.